In an introduction to Dominican party food for our book, Jill Wyatt wrote:

 Stevia comes from the leaves of the Stevia rebaudiana plant.
 It is 300 times sweeter than sugar, although unfortunately it has a little of an aftertaste.
 By mixing it with sugar cane juice we get its sweetening power and all the flavor of the sugar cane with greatly reduced caloric content.
 The best of both worlds.
 For the children’s version I used Hey Shuga!.

-- 2 qrt of fresh passion fruit juice
+- 2 qrt [2 lt] of fresh passionfruit juice

 - 4 bananas, sliced